phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 ## API description

-Following sections describe the API in detail, including the behaviour of certain functions.
+Following sections describe the API in detail, including the behavior of certain functions.

 > **NOTE:** Codes returned by API calls are defined in `<errno.h>` header, which provides more detailed information about specific values.

 ---